logux/docs/3-concepts/2-action.md

 { type: 'like/add', postId: 39678 }
 ```

 Actions are immutable.
 You can’t change added action.
-If you want to change the data or revert changes, you need to add new action.
+If you want to change the data or revert changes, you need to add a new action.

-There are only 2 mandatory requirements for actions:
+There are only two mandatory requirements for actions:

-1. They must have `type` property with string value.
+1. They must have `type` property with a string value.
-2. You can use only string, number, boolean, `null`, array and object as values.
+2. You can use only string, number, boolean, `null`, array, and object as values.
 All values should be serializable to JSON.
 This is why functions, class instances, `Symbol`, `BigInt` is prohibited.

 [Redux actions]: https://redux.js.org/basics/actions